Author Guidelines

 Authors need to provide the following files for a revised manuscript to be assessed by the handling editor:

 • A detailed 'response-to-reviewers' document that states each separate point raised by each reviewer and the editor, followed by the authors' response, and a clear statement of the associated changes made to the manuscript where they are needed.
 Authors should respond to reviewer comments by making edits to the manuscript, and use the response letter to guide the editor to the changes or explain the rationale for a response to reviewer comments.
-Avoid duplication as much as possible to keep the response letter more streamlined (for example, by cross-reference similar comments by different reviewers).
+Avoid duplication as much as possible to keep the response letter more streamlined (for example, by cross-referencing similar comments by different reviewers).

 • A version of the revised manuscript clearly showing the in-line changes made to the manuscript.
 Ideally, deleted/edited text should be signified by strikethrough presentation, with new text in a different color.